The Civil War

 In the West, Union General Ulysses S. Grant took the important Confederate town of Vicksburg on the Mississippi River on 4 July 1863, the same day that news of the Union victory at Gettysburg reached Washington.
 Despite these key victories, the war was still not over.
 Grant launched his Overland Campaign in 1864 and fought a series of major battles.
 He hoped to destroy Lee's army by utilizing a strategy of attrition, but the tactic failed.
 In retaliation Union General William Tecumsah Sherman marched from Atlanta to Savannah, burning the countryside as he went.
 By the spring of 1865, the South was exhausted, and on April 9, Lee surrendered to Grant at Appomattox Court House, effectively ending the war.

-Though most Americans knew that the central reason behind the war was slavery, it wasn't until the Battle of Antietam in September 1862 that Lincoln began emancipating the slaves.
-On January 1, 1863, he issued his Emancipation Proclamation freeing many of the slaves, with some exceptions.
-From that point on, the war was officially about slavery.
-Still, it wasn't until December 1865 that the Thirteenth Amendment was ratified, finally freeing every slave in the still-united America.
-It was an honest to goodness dance party paradise.
+Though most Americans knew that the central reason behind the war was slavery, it was not until the Battle of Antietam in September 1862 that Lincoln began emancipating the slaves.
+On January 1, 1863, Lincoln issued his Emancipation Proclamation freeing all slaves in captured Confederate territory.
+From that point on, the war officially became one over the issue of slavery.
+Still, it was not until after the war, in December 1865, that the Thirteenth Amendment was ratified, finally freeing all slaves in America.

 The Civil War answered many of the fundamental questions of the American experiment: free or slave, one or many, united or divided.
-However, it did so at a tremendous cost—and that's not even accounting for inflation.
+But it did so at a tremendous cost.